Enhancement in tunneling density of states in Luttinger liquid -- role of non-local interaction: Stability of the Fixed Point

-In this section, we obtain a general expression for the scaling dimension of various tunneling and back-scattering operators which can be switched on at the junction where the scaling dimension being greater (less) than unity corresponds to an irrelevant (relevant) operator and equal to one corresponds to being marginal.
-There are two possible fixed points for the junction described in Fig.~\ref{fig:bylayer_FQH}, {\emph{(i)}} the first one being the disconnected fixed point where the tunneling between the two layers at $x=0$ is fully suppressed.
-Hence, the most important perturbation to be analyzed as far as the \rg stability of the junction is concerned is the electron tunneling operator between the two layers at $x=0$ and {\emph{(ii)}} the second one is the strong tunneling fixed point where the two layers are strongly coupled at $x=0$ and hence, the most important perturbation to be analyzed as far as the \rg stability of junction is concerned is the quasi-particle back-scattering operator in each layer at $x=0$.
+In this section, we obtain a general expression for the scaling dimension of various tunneling and backscattering operators which can be switched on at the junction, where the scaling dimension being greater (less) than unity corresponds to an irrelevant (relevant) operator and being equal to 1 corresponds to being marginal.
+There are two possible fixed points for the junction described in Fig.~\ref{fig:bylayer_FQH}: (i) The first one is the disconnected fixed point, where the tunneling between the two layers at $x=0$ is fully suppressed.
+Hence the most important perturbation to be analyzed as far as the \rg stability of the junction is concerned is the electron tunneling operator between the two layers at $x=0$. (ii) The second one is the strong tunneling fixed point, where the two layers are strongly coupled at $x=0$ and, hence, the most important perturbation to be analyzed as far as the \rg stability of the junction is concerned is the quasiparticle backscattering operator in each layer at $x=0$.